duckdb/duckdb-web/docs/extensions/httpfs.md

 ## Running Queries over S3

-The `httpfs` extension supports reading/writing/globbing files on object storage servers using the S3 API.
-S3 offers a standard API to read and write to remote files (while regular http servers, predating S3, do not offer a common write API).
+The `httpfs` extension supports reading, writing, and globbing files on object storage servers using the AWS S3 API.
+S3 offers a standard API to read and write to remote files (while regular HTTP servers, predating S3, do not offer a common write API).
 DuckDB conforms to the S3 API, that is now common among industry storage providers.

 ### Requirements